-In this article I hope to describe how Dr Stephen Porges’s theory of Neuroception has helped us, as Parents, to develop greater insight into our son’s experience when he is faced with “demands”.
+In this article I hope to describe how Dr Stephen Porges’ polyvagal theory has helped us, as parents, to develop greater insight into our son’s experience when he is faced with everyday ‘demands’.
 This will provide a context for my hypothesis that:

-When PDA is diagnosed, it is specified as a profile of Autism.
+PDA is currently categorised as a ‘profile of autism’.
 There is significant variance in recognition throughout the UK and in the wording used by different clinicians.
-Some clinicians will name ASD with Extreme Demand Avoidance, others refer to Pathological Demand Avoidance: A Profile of Autism, whilst some remain true to Elizabeth Newson’s original wording and retain the word “syndrome” at the end of PDA.
+Some clinicians will name ASD with Extreme Demand Avoidance, others refer to Pathological Demand Avoidance – profile of autism, whilst some remain true to Elizabeth Newson’s original wording and retain the word ‘syndrome’ at the end of PDA.
 The following links contain clarity in respect of the proposed diagnostic features:

-Since suspecting that our son was Autistic, I have been passionately researching about Autism.
-It became apparent to me very early on, that understanding the autonomic nervous system was likely to be fundamental to understanding our son.
-In 2017 a specialist, independent OT helped us to think about the role of the nervous system in relation to William’s gross motor ‘delay’ and his sensory modulation difficulties.
-Since then, my curiousity about the role of the autonomic nervous system has led me to read some really interesting research and to then consider this, more specifically, in relation to Pathological Demand Avoidance.
+In 2017 a specialist, independent OT also helped us to think about the role of the nervous system in relation to William’s gross motor challenges and sensory modulation difficulties.
+Since then, my curiosity has led me to read some really interesting research and to consider this, more specifically, in relation to PDA.

 “Demands” in the context of PDA can mean anything from showering, getting dressed, using a pencil, making a choice, to going somewhere or doing something of interest.
 We see in William that even the most innocuous of demands, direct and indirect can be challenging.

-As apparent as William’s avoidance of every day demands is, it is even more evident that he is triggered into “survival” mode; whenever the environmental conditions challenge his highly sensitive nervous system and whenever our, or other people’s responses to him deviate from being entirely calm and demand free.
-All of this is further impacted by his sensory modulation difficulties and auditory hypersensitivy.
+As apparent as William’s resistance to everyday demands is, it is even more evident that he is triggered into “survival” mode whenever the environmental conditions challenge his highly sensitive nervous system, and whenever our, or other people’s responses to him deviate from being entirely calm and demand free.
+All of this is further impacted by his sensory modulation difficulties and auditory hyper-sensitivity.

 Some of the behavioural responses associated with the PDA profile of Autism, are considered in the context of “challenging behaviour”.
-In many settings the child themselves, the parenting, or both are blamed.
-However, what is observable is only a small part of the picture and much needed clarity and understanding can be found in the literature on Neuroception.
+In many settings the child themselves, the parents, or both are blamed.
+However, what is observable is only a small part of the picture and much needed clarity and understanding can be found in the literature on neuroception.

 Neuroception is how our neural circuits distinguish whether situations or people are safe, dangerous, or life threatening.
 If our neural circuits perceive a threat; the principal human defence strategies are triggered.
 (Porges, 2004)

-The term Neuroception and its history of origin provides a fascinating story that struck me as being directly relevant to PDA.
-Stephen Porges, who coined the phrase Neuroception, writes about his own personal experience of it’s powerful impact when his body’s response to an MRI was incompatible with his cognitive desire to experience one.
-As a scientist and academic, he was so interested to experience the process of an MRI scan, yet he became unable to do so because his Neuroception triggered the flight response.
+The term neuroception and its history of origin provides a fascinating story that struck me as being directly relevant to PDA.
+Dr Stephen Porges, who coined the term neuroception, writes about his own personal experience of it’s powerful impact when his body’s response to an MRI was incompatible with his cognitive desire to experience one.
+As a scientist and academic, he was so interested to experience the process of an MRI scan, yet he became unable to do so because his neuroception triggered the flight response.

 “I wanted to have the MRI.
 I wasn’t scared.
 It wasn’t dangerous.
 But something happened to my body when I entered the MRI.
 There were certain cues that my nervous system was detecting, and those cues triggered a defensiveness – wanting me to mobilize, to get out of there.”
 (Porges, 2017)